vinit21501/KMClusterViaMapReduce/ReadMe.md

     Returns the updated centroids to the master.

 Communication:
-    Responds to the master with a success or failure message indicating the completion status of the reducing task.
+    Respond to the master with the list of centroids and a success or failure message indicating the completion status of the reducing task.

 --------------------------------------------------------------------------------------------------------------------------
 Fault Tolerance: